 Now just dump in the rest of the ingredients.
 The broth, veggie stock, pumpkin, coconut milk, peanut butter, and seasonings.
 Whisk to combine and cook until hot and bubbly.
 That's it!
 Garnish your way to a beautiful bowl and serve up that liquid heaven.

-- Lime, Cilantro, Coconut Milk, or Sriracha for garnish
+- Lime, cilantro, coconut milk, or more Sriracha for garnish

 - Heat a big pot over medium-high heat.
 Add the Thai red curry paste, and stir or whisk as it’s heating up.
 After about 1 minute it will to stick to the pan and become fragrant.

-- Then add all of the remaining ingredients: vegetable stock, pureed pumpkin, peanut butter, coconut milk, soy sauce, agave, and sriracha if using.
+- Then add all of the remaining ingredients: vegetable broth, pumpkin, peanut butter, coconut milk, soy sauce, agave, and sriracha.
 Whisk well to combine.
 Cook until it's completely heated through.